 You’ve been married for several years and consider your union strong and loving.
-But one day, your spouse comes to you with a confession: he has been having an affair.
-He swears it is over and he wants to stay in the marriage.
-But your world is shattered and you don’t know if you can ever trust him again.
+But one day, your spouse comes to you with a confession that they have been having an affair.

-- Did you look forward to seeing your husband at the end of the workday and on weekends?
+Did you look forward to seeing your spouse at the end of the workday and on weekends?

-- Did you feel he was your best friend?
+Did you feel that they were your best friend?

 The initial shock: Coping with the emotional pain

-In the days and weeks following the news of your spouse’s betrayal, you will cycle through feelings that include:
+In the days and weeks following the news of your spouse’s affair, you will cycle through feelings that include:

-- Anger: What an awful man!
-How could he have done something so immoral?
+Anger: What awful person!
+How could they have done something so immoral?

-- Self-doubt: Of course my husband sought the arms of another woman.
-I’m not pretty.
+Self-doubt: Of course, my spouse sought the arms of another person.
+I don’t look good anymore.
 I’ve gained weight since we got married.
 I’m boring.

-- Numbness: It is common to feel numbness when confronted with traumatic news.
-It is the brain’s way of protecting you; it “shuts down” so that the news can be processed slowly, in bits and pieces, rather than overwhelming you
+Numbness: It is common to feel numbness when confronted with traumatic news.
+It is the brain’s way of protecting you; it “shuts down” so that the painful piece of news can be processed slowly, in bits and pieces, rather than overwhelming you.

 The next step: Repair work

-- Talking: Lots of talking.
-Together.
-You will want to dedicate time to these conversations.
-You have some important issues to unpack, such as the reasons behind your spouse’s affair.
-What might he have been missing in the relationship?
-Can he identify concrete problems?
-What can you both point to as areas that you need to work on?
+What might they have been missing in the relationship?
+Can they identify concrete problems?
+What can you both point to as the areas that you need to work on?